Twitch is a social network that became fashionable thanks to gamers…

-Ibai Llanos manages to connect with the audience of this platform (also on Twitter) so well that it even manages to implement advertising content in a way that users are friendly impacted.
+Ibai Llanos manages to connect with the audience of this platform (also twitter) so well that it even manages to implement advertising content so that users are impacted in a friendly way.

 But once you’ve known the streaming platform and know why it’s grown so much, you’re wondering how to use it in your digital marketing strategy.

 Tips for using Twitch in your digital marketing strategy

 Before you include this channel in your marketing, you’ll need to get to know the audience on it: